The Enable-WindowsErrorReporting cmdlet enables Windows Error Reporting (WER) on the server.

 The output type is the type of the objects that the cmdlet emits.

-The Enable-WindowsErrorReporting cmdlet returns $True if successful; otherwise, it returns $False.
+The Enable-WindowsErrorReporting cmdlet returns $True if it is successful.
+Otherwise, it returns $False.

 Example 1: Enable Windows Error Reporting